top of page

 Annette Hanshaw

 The name and music of Annette Hanshaw is perhaps not heard or remembered today, and yet it seems that there was something about this vocalist from the 1920s and early 1930s that made an impression on many.
 The fact that she was called 'The Personality Girl' gives us a clue.
-An album Annette Hanshaw The Jazz Age Queen sets the scene with Annette taking the popular syncopated songs of the period and mastering the timing - listen to I've Got A Feeling I'm Falling.
+An album Annette Hanshaw The Jazz Age Queen sets the scene with Annette taking the popular syncopated songs of the period and mastering the timing - listen to I've Got A Feeling I'm Falling in1929, finishing with her usual 'sign off' of 'That's all!'

 Notes accompanying a compilation album on the Retrospective label point out 'Not least of the attractions of Annette Hanshaw's work is the galaxy of top jazzmen who backed her.
 Jimmy Dorsey, Tommy Dorsey, Benny Goodman, Manny Klein, Eddie Lang, Miff Mole, Red Nichols, Adrian Rollini, Muggsy Spanier, Jack Teagarden and Joe Venuti the cream of 'white' jazz are just some of jazz greats to be heard.'

-Annette made many recordings between 1926 and 1934 for Pathé, Columbia and ARC that were issued on various labels including the Perfect, Harmony, Diva, Clarion, Velvet Tone, OKeh and Vocalion labels.
-She recorded under a number of pseudonyms including 'Gay Ellis' (for sentimental numbers), 'Dot Dare' and 'Patsy Young' (for impersonations of Helen Kane).
+Annette made many records between 1926 and 1934 for Pathé, Columbia and ARC and issued on various labels including Perfect, Harmony, Diva, Clarion, Velvet Tone, OKeh and Vocalion labels.
+She recorded under a number of pseudonyms including 'Gay Ellis' (for sentimental numbers) and 'Dot Dare' and 'Patsy Young' (for impersonations of Helen Kane).

-Annette made one appearance in the 1933 Paramount short Captain Henry's Radio Show, "a picturization" of the popular Thursday evening radio program Maxwell House Show Boat, in which she starred from 1932 to 1934.
-The clip of We Just Couldn't Say Goodbye above was clearly taken from this footage but I have included it again as it reflects the scene at that time.
-We can watch Annette in this video in Captain Henry's Radio Show (with Annette at 7.06 minutes in and some 'blackface' performances since consigned to social history).
+Annette made one appearance in the 1933 Paramount short Captain Henry's Radio Show, "a picturization" of the popular Thursday evening radio programme Maxwell House Show Boat, in which she starred from 1932 to 1934.
+We can watch Annette in Captain Henry's Radio Show (with Annette at 7.06 minutes in and some 'blackface' performances now finally consigned to social history).

 Later in her life Annette considered making a comeback and produced two unreleased demo recordings but she died of cancer in 1985 at New York Hospital, aged 83, after a long illness.